erikh/emu/README.md

 `emu-cli` installs the `emu` tool, which is a CLI program currently aimed at making x86 VM usage easier for Linux desktop users.

+See a video of it in action: [YouTube](https://youtu.be/snagHPxFIgw)

 It contains commands to:

 -   Manage VMs as a system-wide fleet